tylerbailey/gibgen/README.md

 Challenge Overview
 ------------------

-**Your response to this challenge will be used to supplement your SWEAP application.
-Before you begin the application process, ensure you meet the other minimum requirements by visiting [here](http://gecapital.com/sweap "SWEAP Home Page").**
+**Your response to this challenge can be used to supplement your SWEAP application.
+If you plan to complete this challenge for SWEAP, ensure you meet the other minimum requirements by visiting [here](http://gecapital.com/sweap "SWEAP Home Page").
+Whether you apply or not, you are welcome to fork this code and complete as a personal project challenge.**

 We are exticed taht you are intsereted in joiinng the Soawtfre Engreeniing Appsecitnerhip Prargom.
 Weoclme to yuor fsrit prommarging chanellge.
 Yuor chnellage is to courtsnct a prrgoam taht tekas an Enilgsh txet snirtg as iupnt and rerutns rebadale giirebbsh lkie tihs.
 It dseno’t mtaetr in waht oerdr the ltteres in a wrod are, but an iproamtnt tihng is taht the frsit and lsat ltteer be in the rghit pclae.
 The rset can be a taotl mses and you can sitll raed it whotuit a pboerlm.
 Tihs is bcuseae the huamn mnid deos not raed ervey lteter by istlef, but the wrod as a wlohe.